 On February 22, 2019, four District customers who enrolled in the E-27 Customer Generation Price Plan filed a complaint in United States District Court for the District of Arizona, seeking class action status for all E-27 customers (the "Ellis Complaint").
 The plaintiffs filed a First Amended Complaint on April 22, 2019.
 The Ellis Complaint alleges, among other things, that the District, by its adoption of the Customer Generation Price Plan, acted unlawfully by treating solar customers differently than non-solar customers.
 The suit asserts claims for unspecified damages and injunctive relief pursuant to federal and Arizona antitrust laws, price discrimination claims, equal protection claims, and an Arizona consumer fraud claim.
 The District moved to dismiss the First Amended Complaint on May 7, 2019.
 The court granted the District's motion to dismiss the lawsuit on various grounds, including dismissal of the claims for antitrust damages pursuant to the Local Government Antitrust Act.
 On February 20, 2020, plaintiffs filed a notice of appeal with the Ninth Circuit.
 The matter was briefed and oral argument was held on February 2, 2021.
 The Ninth Circuit issued an opinion on January 31, 2022, affirming the dismissal of six of nine claims and remanding the federal antitrust and equal protection claims to the Arizona District Court for further proceedings.
-On June 2, 2022 the District filed a Renewed Motion to Dismiss as to the attempted monopolization and equal protection claims.
-While it is too soon to predict the outcome of this matter, the District believes that the lawsuit is without merit and will aggressively defend the suit.
+The District filed a Renewed Motion to Dismiss as to the attempted monopolization and equal protection claims.
+On August 18, 2022, the Court granted the District's Renewed Motion to Dismiss and dismissed the equal protection and attempted monopolization claims, leaving only one claim remaining for injunctive relief with respect to the federal antitrust monopolization claim.
+This matter was amicably resolved by the parties and the case was dismissed on February 2, 2023.